help-AY/MDEF/docs/term-1/04_living-with-your-own-ideas.md

 ## first person perspective_

-after initially struggling with a focus for the video, the essense of my fight came back to me. what was the thing i wanted to do the most? build - maker - DO.
+after initially struggling with a focus for the video, the essense of my fight came back to me. what was the thing i wanted to do the most? build - make - DO.

 ![](../images/00_Design-Studio/Page1.jpg)